Node bipartition for rigidity and localization of networks with heterogeneous sensing: Preliminaries

 \subsection{Algebraic graph theory}

-Given a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, a path of length $l$ from vertices $i$ to $j$ is a sequence of $l + 1$ distinct adjacent vertices starting with $i$ and ending with $j$.
-A cycle $\mathcal{C}$ represents a path with the same starting and ending vertices.
-In other words, a cycle is a connected subgraph, where each vertex has exactly two neighbor vertices.
-A graph with no cycles is called acyclic.
-A tree refers to a connected acyclic graph.
-A spanning tree is an acyclic spanning subgraph.

-\begin{definition} [Oriented graph\cite{lyjb1}] An orientation of a graph $\mathcal{G}$ is the assignment of a direction to each edge.
+Given a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, a {\it path} of length $l$ is a sequence of $l + 1$ distinct vertices such that any two consecutive vertices are adjacent.
+A {\it cycle} $\mathcal{C}$ is a connected graph where each vertex has exactly two neighbors.
+A graph with no cycles is called {\it acyclic}.
+A {\it tree} refers to a connected acyclic graph.
+A {\it spanning tree} is an acyclic spanning subgraph.
+An {\it orientation} of a graph $\mathcal{G}$ is the assignment of a direction to each edge.
 Equivalently, it is a function $\sigma$ of all arcs such that if $(i,j)$ is an arc, then $\sigma(i,j)=-\sigma(j,i)$.
-And a graph together with a specific orientation is called an oriented graph. \end{definition}
+A graph together with a specific orientation is called an {\it oriented graph}.
+For an oriented graph $\mathcal{G}$, $H=[h_{ij}]\in \mathbb{R}^{m\times n}$ represents the {\it incidence matrix} with rows and columns indexed by edges and vertices of $\mathcal{G}$. $h_{ij}=1$ if the $i$-th edge sinks at vertex $j$, $h_{ij}=-1$ if the $i$-th edge leaves vertex $j$, and $h_{ij}=0$ otherwise.

-\begin{definition}[Cut space and flow space\cite{lyjb1}] For an oriented graph G, the cut space is a subspace of $\mathbb{R}^{m}$ corresponding the column space of the incidence matrix $H$.
-And the flow space is the orthogonal complement of the cut space. \end{definition}
+\begin{definition}[Cut space and flow space\cite{lyjb1}] For an oriented graph $\mathcal{G}$, the cut space is a subspace of $\mathbb{R}^{m}$ corresponding to the column space of the incidence matrix $H$, and the flow/cycle space is the orthogonal complement of the cut space. \end{definition}